kualta/site/posts/on-suffering.md

 ## Tathata
 Approaching the middle-way seems increasingly simpler when one arrives at "suchness"

-It's funny because I think western thought have arrived at this concept on it's own, through stoic efforts and, unmistakingly, memes.
+It's funny because I think western thought has arrived at this concept on it's own, through stoic efforts and, unmistakingly, memes.
 You know the power of "**it is what it is**"?
 Then you know tathata.

 Let me quote the Sengcan: